-Canada and Côte d'Ivoire established diplomatic relations in 1962.
-In Côte d'Ivoire, Canada has been represented by the Canadian Embassy in Abidjan since 1970.
-Côte d'Ivoire has been represented in Canada by its Embassy in Ottawa since 1972.
+Canada and Cote d'Ivoire established diplomatic relations in 1962.
+In Cote d'Ivoire, Canada has been represented by the Canadian Embassy in Abidjan since 1970.
+Cote d'Ivoire has been represented in Canada by its Embassy in Ottawa since 1972.

-Canada has a well-established trade relationship with Côte d’Ivoire.
-In 2012, bilateral trade was almost $490 million, including $37.7 million in Canadian exports (mainly aircraft and parts, cereals, fertilizers, machinery, and vehicles and parts) and $451.7 million in imports from Côte d’Ivoire (mainly mineral fuels & oils, cocoa and related products, rubber and related products, wood and related products).
-Canadian investments in Côte d'Ivoire are substantial in the oil and mining sectors.
+Canada has a well-established trade relationship with Cote d’Ivoire.
+In 2013, bilateral trade was almost $518.1 million, including $38.1 million in Canadian exports (mainly cereals, aircraft and parts, and machinery) and almost $480 million in imports from Cote d’Ivoire (mainly mineral fuels, cocoa, and rubber).
+Canadian investments in Cote d'Ivoire are substantial in the oil and mining sectors.